How to Grow Hemp for CBD

 - Distillate: Distillate with a higher concentration of cannabinoid content is produced using fractional distillation.
 Most terpenes and minor cannabinoids are lost in the refinement process.

 - Isolate: 98-100% pure CBD.
 CBD must be isolated from decarboxylated, full spectrum plant material to create THC-free CBD products.
-CBD isolate is flavorless and water compatible.
+CBD isolate is flavorless.

 Levels of pesticides that we are used to seeing in food, which are considered tolerable, are not likely to be attractive or even acceptable to processors and consumers of hemp CBD products.
 Soil testing before planting is a great idea.

 Depending on the type of extract and level of refinement, you may see low levels of pesticides become concentrated at higher levels no longer suitable for human consumption without proper remediation.
 Remediation adds more cost to processing.
 For this reason, cannabis grown in organic soil using holistic management practices will be in higher demand.

 - Reduce water saturation with proper runoff